nuaa-nlp/TrustworthyAIPapers/README.md

-# AADPapers
+# ADPapers
-List of Papers on Adversarial Attack and Defense (AAD) in AI Models
+List of Papers on Attack and Defense (AD) in AI Models

 ### Compuper Vision
 - Attack
 - Defense